 Well, it’s been argued that Hamlet is the first truly modern character in Western literature.
 Hamlet is faced with a dilemma.
 He summoned by the Danish state and his own morality is to avenge his father’s murder and he know knows he would be approved for doing so.
 On the other hand, he’s struggling with forces within that he doesn’t fully understand.
 The reason Hamlet is so modern is that he knows, “I am my own problem.”
 He says, “And thus the native hue of resolution is sicklied over with the pale cast of thought and lose the name of action.”

 Now, that’s a perfect description of a complex.
 We have an intention, but something invisible reaches up and shuts us down.
 We all have stuck places.
 And times where to move forward causes an unacceptable level of anxiety that has the power to veto forward motion.
 Hamlet understands that he can’t appeal to others, he can’t appeal to the gods, he has to figure it out for himself.
 In the end he has to push through his dilemma and act.

 Antigone is caught between two outer value systems.
 But Hamlet is caught between two dueling complexes.
 He’s been the subject of many psychological treatises through the years.
-(Ernest Jones, one of Freud’s disciples of Freud, wrote a very interesting book on Hamlet and Oedipus, but that’s a story in itself.)
+(Ernest Jones, one of Freud’s disciples, wrote a very interesting book on Hamlet and Oedipus, but that’s a story in itself.)

 Hamlet is a predecessor to the modern individual, who says, “I know what I need to do, but for reasons I don’t understand, I can’t do it.”
 And we all have that issue within us.